 Did you know…in some countries, the Christkind– or Christ-child – is more important than Father Christmas when it comes to the festive task of delivering presents?
 This includes in parts of Italy, Austria, Switzerland and Germany.
 The Christkind is a sprite-like child, usually depicted with angelic wings and golden hair.

 Mrs. C says: Today’s the day for covering all Christmas eventualities.
 Stocktaking now will make for a serene Christmas fortnight to follow.
 Check if you have spare light bulbs and extra fuses for plugs – buy what you need.
 Do you have enough aluminium foil, Selloptape, candles, batteries, pens, pet food, bin bags, toiletries, logs for the fire, tea towels and medical supplies?
 Buy what you need.

 Some people have experienced the most miserable of Christmastimes in the not-too-distant past due to severe snow, flooding and power cuts.
 Extreme and alarmist as it may sound, is it worth considering buying a small gas stove for boiling water or an alternative source of heating if the worst befalls your neighbourhood?
 And do you have a supply of tinned or non-perishable food that can be eaten without being cooked on anything but a camp stove?
 Lots of cold pies and cold cuts, quiches and desserts will be sure to do the job.
-Is it worth cleaning the barbecue on the patio and stocking up with gas for that particular appliance?
 Have a torch or two to hand and all your batteries charged.
-I know this sounds most pessimistic, but we never think it’s going to happen to us and being prepared could be invaluable.
+This is not pessimistic, it is just that we never think it’s going to happen to us and being prepared could be invaluable.
 After what we’ve all gone through this year, being prepared should come more naturally to us.

 Ed Elf: That’s very dib-dib-dobish of you, Mrs. C.